foss-responders/fossresponders.com/index.md

   </span>
 </a>

 Have something else you need?
-Please [open an issue](https://github.com/foss-responders/support-requests/issues/new), [join our Slack](https://slack.opencollective.com/#crisis-working-group) or email [foss-responders@googlegroups.com](mailto:foss-responders@googlegroups.com).
-If you'd rather email than open a GitHub issue, please feel free to email, as well.
+Please [open an issue](https://github.com/foss-responders/support-requests/issues/new) on GitHub or [join our Slack](https://slack.opencollective.com/#crisis-working-group).
+If you’d rather email than open a GitHub issue, please feel free to contact us at [foss-responders@googlegroups.com](mailto:foss-responders@googlegroups.com).

 ## Conferences